NextDecade (NEXT)

 AI Analysis | Feedback

-Matthew Schatzman has served as Chief Executive Officer of NextDecade Corporation since 2018 and was elected Chairman of the Board of Directors in 2019.
+Matt Schatzman has served as Chief Executive Officer of NextDecade Corporation since 2018, and he was elected Chairman of the Board of Directors in 2019.
 He joined the company as President and a member of the Board of Directors in 2017.
-Mr. Schatzman has over three decades of experience in the energy industry.
-His previous roles include Executive Vice President Global Energy Marketing and Shipping and a member of the Group Executive Committee at BG Group, where he was responsible for the company's global marketing, trading, and shipping activities for LNG, crude oil, and natural gas.
-During his time at BG Group, he was instrumental in transforming its LNG business into a global leader in flexible LNG supply and trading.
-Mr. Schatzman also held senior executive roles at Dynegy and began his career at Transco Pipeline, a subsidiary of Williams.
-Prior to joining NextDecade, he was President of MKS Energy, LLC, where he provided energy advisory and consulting services.
+With over three decades of experience in the energy industry, Mr. Schatzman previously served as Executive Vice President Global Energy Marketing and Shipping and was a member of the Group Executive Committee at BG Group.
+In this role, he was responsible for the company's global marketing, trading, and shipping activities for LNG, crude oil, and natural gas, and played a pivotal role in transforming BG Group's LNG business into a global leader.
+His career also includes senior executive roles at Dynegy and an early start at Transco Pipeline, a subsidiary of Williams.
+Before joining NextDecade, he was President of MKS Energy LLC, where he provided energy advisory and consultation services.
+Under his leadership, NextDecade's Rio Grande LNG Phase 1 secured significant financial commitments from Global Infrastructure Partners (GIP), GIC, and Mubadala Investment Company, indicating involvement with private equity-backed financing.

 James MacTaggart, Chief Marketing Officer